-Sensitivity Analysis on the Funding Policy Basis
+Sensitivity Analysis on the Funding Policy Valuation Basis

 The Standards of Practice of the Canadian Institute of Actuaries require actuarial valuation reports to disclose the sensitivity of the liabilities to changes in the discount rate assumption.
-The table below illustrates the effect
+The table below illustrates the effect of 1% decrease in the discount rate on the funding policy actuarial liabilities.
+With the exception of the discount rate, all other assumptions and methods used for this valuation were maintained.

-Table 1.6 - Sensitivity of Actuarial Liabilities on the Funding Policy Basis
+Table 1.6 - Sensitivity of Actuarial Liabilities on the Funding Policy Valuation Basis

-December 31, 2016 Discount rate 1% lower
+December 31, 2018 Discount rate 1% lower

 \$M \$M

 Actuarial liabilities

-Active members 949.8 1,151.8
+Active members 1,027.5 1,243.6

-Retirees and beneficiaries 725.9 800.6
+Retirees and beneficiaries 863.7 951.9

-Deferred vested and suspended members 135.0 162.8
+Deferred vested and suspended members 160.2 192.4

-Outstanding refunds and withholding amounts 1.1 1.1
+Outstanding refunds and withholding amounts 2.0 2.0

-Total 1,811.8 2,116.3
+• Total 2,053.4 2,389.9

-Increase in actuarial liabilities 304.5
+Increase in actuarial liabilities 336.5

-Sensitivity Analysis on the Funding Policy Total Normal Cost
+Sensitivity Analysis on the Funding Policy Valuation Total Normal Cost